 Item 3 Flotation Devices (PFD):

-For Personal Watercraft riders, California, Nevada, and Utah require that a PFD (recommend a type III) be worn and they also require an impact rating.
+For Personal Watercraft riders, California, Nevada, and Utah require that a PFD with an impact rating(recommend a type III) be worn.

-Boats 16 Feet or longer, must also

-have one Type IV.
+Boats 16 Feet or longer, except kayaks and canoes must also have one Type IV.